Polson Logging Co. 2

-Polson Logging Company 2 is a 2-8-2 Mikado steam locomotive built by Baldwin in 1912.
+Polson Logging Company 2 is a "Mikado" type steam locomotive built in December 1912 by the Baldwin Locomotive Works (BLW).
 It was originally built for the Saginaw Timber Company to pull logging trains.
 After that, it went through several ownership changes throughout both the steam era and the preservation era, before it was purchased by caretaker Skip Lichter in 1982.
-Lichter restored Polson Lumber 2 to operational condition and loaned it to the Mid-Continent Railway Museum in North Freedom, Wisconsin.
-The engine was later removed from service in 2000 to undergo another a federally-mandated rebuild.
+Lichter restored Polson Lumber 2 to operational condition and loaned it to the Mid-Continent Railway Museum (MCRY) in North Freedom, Wisconsin.
+The engine was later removed from service in 2000 to undergo a federally-mandated rebuild.
 Disagreement over who should cover the restoration costs ultimately led to an arbiter finding in Lichter's favor.

 After a 16-year restoration process, Polson Logging 2 returned to full steam in 2016.
 It was moved to the Oregon Coast Scenic Railroad the next year to operate on the railroad in Garibaldi, Oregon.
-Currently, it is stored at the Oregon Rail Heritage Center after being used to pull their Christmas trains in Oaks Park.
-It will be moved to the Albany and Eastern Railroad some time in 2023.
+As of 2023, it is owned by Rick Franklin, and it is stored at the Oregon Rail Heritage Center (ORHC) for use in pulling their Christmas trains to Oaks Park.
+It was set be moved to the Albany and Eastern Railroad some time in 2023, until a boiler tube leak prompted ORHC to commence the 15-year overhaul of the locomotive's boiler.